The Winter's Tale: The bear

-One comic moment in the play deals with a servant not realising that poetry featuring references to dildos is vulgar, presumably from not knowing what the word means.
-This play and Ben Jonson's play The Alchemist (1610) are typically cited as the first usage of the word in publication.
-The Alchemist was printed first, but the debate about the date of the play's composition makes it unclear which was the first scripted use of the word, which is much older.

 Performance history

+Shakespeare's day to the Restoration

-The earliest recorded performance of the play was recorded by Simon Forman, the Elizabethan "figure caster" or astrologer, who noted in his journal on 11 May 1611 that he saw The Winter's Tale at the Globe playhouse.
+The earliest recorded performance of the play was reported by Simon Forman, the Elizabethan "figure caster" or astrologer, who noted in his journal on 11 May 1611 that he saw The Winter's Tale at the Globe playhouse.
 The play was then performed in front of King James at Court on 5 November 1611.
 The play was also acted at Whitehall during the festivities preceding Princess Elizabeth's marriage to Frederick V, Elector Palatine, on 14 February 1613.
 Later Court performances occurred on 7 April 1618, 18 January 1623 and 16 January 1634.
+It was not revived during the Restoration, unlike many other Shakespearean plays.

+18th and 19th century

-The Winter's Tale was not revived during the Restoration, unlike many other Shakespearean plays.
-It was performed in 1741 at Goodman's Fields Theatre and in 1742 at Covent Garden.
+The Winter's Tale was performed in 1741 at Goodman's Fields Theatre and in 1742 at Covent Garden.
 Adaptations, titled The Sheep-Shearing and Florizal and Perdita, were acted at Covent Garden in 1754 and at Drury Lane in 1756.
+Notable stagings in the 19th century included those featuring John Philip Kemble in 1811, Samuel Phelps in 1845 and Charles Kean in an 1856 production that was famous for its elaborate sets and costumes.
+Johnston Forbes-Robertson played Leontes memorably in 1887.

+20th century

+Herbert Beerbohm Tree took on the role of Leontes in 1906.
+The longest-running Broadway production starred Henry Daniell and Jessie Royce Landis and ran for 39 performances in 1946.
 One of the best remembered modern productions was staged by Peter Brook in London in 1951 and starred John Gielgud as Leontes.
-Other notable stagings featured John Philip Kemble in 1811, Samuel Phelps in 1845 and Charles Kean in an 1856 production that was famous for its elaborate sets and costumes.
-Johnston Forbes-Robertson played Leontes memorably in 1887, and Herbert Beerbohm Tree took on the role in 1906.
-The longest-running Broadway production starred Henry Daniell and Jessie Royce Landis and ran for 39 performances in 1946.
-In 1980, David Jones, a former associate artistic director of the Royal Shakespeare Company chose to launch his new theatre company at the Brooklyn Academy of Music (BAM) with The Winter's Tale starring Brian Murray supported by Jones' new company at BAM In 1983, the Riverside Shakespeare Company mounted a production based on the First Folio text at The Shakespeare Center in Manhattan.
+In the Guthrie Theater's 1976-1977 season, Michael Langham directed a Minneapolis production with Ken Ruta as Leontes and Helen Carey as Hermione; also featuring Barbara Bryne, Tony Mockus, Mark Lamos and Oliver Cliff.
+In 1980, David Jones, a former associate artistic director of the Royal Shakespeare Company, chose to launch his new theatre company at the Brooklyn Academy of Music (BAM) with The Winter's Tale starring Brian Murray supported by Jones' new company at BAM In 1983, the Riverside Shakespeare Company mounted a production based on the First Folio text at The Shakespeare Center in Manhattan.
 In 1993 Adrian Noble won a Globe Award for Best Director for his Royal Shakespeare Company adaptation, which then was successfully brought to the Brooklyn Academy of Music in 1994.
+In 1997, a production at Boise State University was directed by Gordon Reinhart and starred Ira Amyx, James B. Fisk, Richard Klautsch and Randy Davison as Polixenes.